 with their current love or feeling too close to

-them, can trigger phone calls or unplanned, impromptu visits with
+him/her, often trigger phone calls or unplanned, impromptu visits

-you!
-If you've had a bunch of 'hang-ups' on your answering machine
+with you!
+If you've had a bunch of 'hang-ups' on your answering

-you'll have to set firm parameters and limits for the Borderline
+At some point, you'll have to set firm parameters and limits for

-concerning acceptable behaviors (as you would with a child), as
+the Borderline concerning acceptable behaviors (as you would with

-to you, but I doubt you can do this before undertaking some growth
+blockng their access to you, but I doubt you can do this before

 and healing work.